Ulagalantha Perumal Temple, Tirukoyilur: Architecture

-The temple has an eleven-tiered rajagopuram with a height of 59 m, the third tallest temple tower in Tamil Nadu, after the one in Srirangam Ranganathaswamy temple and Thiruvannamalai Annamalaiyar Temple.
+The temple has an eleven-tiered rajagopuram with a height of 59 m, the third tallest temple tower in Tamil Nadu, after the one in Srirangam Ranganathaswamy temple and Srivilliputhur Andal temple.
 The temple covers an area of 5 acre and houses residential buildings in the precincts around the temple tower.
 The presiding deity, Ulagalantha Perumal, has an imposing image made of Tharu wood with foot raised.
 The images of Alvars are housed in the hall preceding the sanctum.
 The temple has two gopurams (gateway towers), with the one at the main entrance being the tallest of the two.
 The image of Vamana is located behind the sanctum.
 There are separate shrines for Lakshmi Narayana, Lakshmi Narasimha, Varadaraja, Rama, Andal, Chakratalvar, Vishvaksena, Manavala Mamuni and Ramanuja around the sanctum.
 The sanctum houses the wooden image of Ulagalantha Perumal.
 Unlike other Vishnu temples, Perumal is sported with Sankha in his right hand and Chakra on his left.
 The sanctum also housed the images of Mahalakshmi, Prahalad and Mahabali to the right of presiding deity and the images of Sukracharya, sage Mrikandu and the three mudhal Alvars (Pey, Bhoothath and Poigai Alvar) to his left.
 The festival deities, the metal images of Koovalan and Poongodhai Thayar are housed in the sanctum.
 Durga, otherwise housed only in Shiva temples, is a rare feature of the temple.
 The image of Krishna is made of saligrama stone and is housed in a separate shrine.
 There are separate shrines in the first precinct for Venugopala, Lakshmi Narayana, Lakshmi Raghava, Lakshmi Narasimha, Rama, Veera Anjaneya, Andal and Shukracharya, the guru of the asuras.
 Vishnudurga is housed in the sanctum sanctorum of the temple, which is one of the unique features of the temple.

 There are sixteen temple tanks associated with the temple, with Chakra Theertham located outside the temple being the most prominent.
 Chakra Theertha is believed to have been from the waters used by Brahma to wash the feet of Vamana.
 It is believed that the water is source of river Pennar, which flows nearby the temple.
 Chank Theertha, located in the east, Akasha Ganga, Varava Theertha and Kalava Theertha are the various other temple tanks in the temple.